 Cast: Christian Bale, Rosamund Pike, Wes Studi, Ben Foster, Stephen Lang, Jesse Plemons, Rory Cochrane, Adam Beach, Q’orianka Kilcher, and Jonathan Majors

-It’s 1892, and Army Captain Joseph Blocker has to escort a dying Cheyenne war chief back to his tribe.
+It’s 1892, and the legendary Army Captain Joseph Blocker has to escort a dying Cheyenne war chief back to his tribe.
 On their journey, they run into a young widow whose family was murdered on the plains.
 Now together, they have to cross the unforgiving landscape and work to defend themselves from the outlaws and vicious attackers.
 Christian Bale and Rosamund Pike do justice to their characters, and the movie makes a beautiful watch.

 10. Big Kill